hemanta12/MongoDBCRUD/README.md

 # MongoDB CRUD Application with Spring Boot

 This project is a simple CRUD (Create, Read, Update, Delete) application using **Spring Boot** and **MongoDB**.
 It demonstrates how to perform basic database operations like inserting, updating, retrieving, and deleting data using Spring Boot and MongoDB.
+It also uses normal and complex indexing for optimization.

 ## Features